 To ensure the opportunity for public participation, WFRC will hold public meetings in transit-friendly and Americans with Disabilities Act (ADA) accessible locations.
 As previously mentioned, these open house format meetings will be held in order to receive input.
-An opportunity for the public to ask questions, as well as provide oral or written comments, will be provided at the meeting.
+Many public meetings may have a virtual meeting option for members of the public to join and participate through.
+WFRC will note which meetings include a virtual option in advance, with specific instructions as to how to join.